krijnD/FACT_graphair/dig/fairgraph/dataset/benchmark_dataset/README.md

 9. **first_name_vector, last_name_vector**
     - Type: pre-trained Word Vector
     - Description: Congress member first and last name were separately encoded as word vectors using gensim "glove-wiki-gigaword-100" GloVe model.
+    - **Please Note**: Not used in our project due to parsing issues and not relevant

 10. **Religious Affiliation Grouped**
     - Column Names: ['Christian', 'Jewish', 'Other', 'Unknown']